 Chris Heilmann

 Chris Heilmann has dedicated a lot of his time making the web better.
-Originally coming from a radio journalism background, he built his first web site from scratch around 1997 and spent the following years working on lots of large, international web sites, spent a few years in Yahoo building products and explaining and training people and is now at Mozilla.
-Chris wrote and contributed to four books on web development and wrote many articles and hundreds of blog posts for Ajaxian, Smashingmagazine, Yahoo, Mozilla, ScriptJunkie and many more.
+Originally coming from a radio journalism background, he built his first web site from scratch around 1997 and spent the following years working on lots of large, international web sites.
+He then spent a few years in Yahoo building products and explaining and training people including Yahoo Answers, Search, Local and Maps.
+He then worked at Mozilla moving HTML5 support forward and advocating Firefox OS as an open alternative to closed mobile systems.
+Chris wrote two and contributed to eight books on web development and wrote many articles and hundreds of blog posts for Ajaxian, Smashing Magazine, Yahoo, Mozilla, ScriptJunkie and many more.
+He also wrote the Developer Evangelism Handbook in use in many companies to coach evangelists.
+He is currently working with the Microsoft Edge team as a Program Manager for Developer Outreach

 Yeah, OK.
 We did a lot of cool stuff to HTML and CSS.
 We also are quite on the way to make plugins obsolete.
 But somehow we are not quite there yet when it comes to making browsers a real platform for development.